 Other school districts have similar worries, including Leon County schools.
 Terri Anderson, the school’s health and wellness coordinator, told USAToday the following: “The agency is very concerned by the sweeping change.
 They’re violating their laws by dispensing something that’s not FDA approved.
 And that’s their determination, not ours.
 They are the healthcare professionals.”
 Due to marijuana’s classification as a Schedule I drug, school districts are much more skeptical and less willing to follow the recent Florida amendment.

 As a result, many school districts are asking parents to give their child their medicine before school, after school, or a parent/caregiver can physically come to the school and administer it, as also mentioned by Alan Cox, the assistant superintendent of Leon County schools.
 Regardless of the different school districts’ views and opinions of this matter, by Florida law, cannabis policies must be implemented into schools and all teachers and staff must abide by them.
-As of Friday, August 4th, the Florida Department of Health reported that 26,968 patients have been prescribed medical cannabis, and that number will continue to increase.
+As of Friday, August 4th, the Florida Department of Health reported that 26,968 medical cardholders have been prescribed medical cannabis, and that number will continue to increase.

 Priority #1: Help the Kids